Field Guide to the R Mixed Model Wilderness

 Even when there are no missing data and this step is not necessary, it is a good habit to be in.

-Linear mixed models rely on linearity, independence, normality, homoscedasticity of residuals.
-Violating these assumptions can lead to biased estimates, inefficient inference, and convergence issues.
+Linear mixed models rely on independence of the observations, normality and homoscedasticity of residuals and linearity between the dependent and independent variables.
+Violating these assumptions can lead to biased estimates, incorrect inference, and model convergence issues.
 Always check model assumptions, and if they are unmet, consider alternative model specifications.

 In these model, the error terms, \(\epsilon\) are assumed to be “iid”, that is, independently and identically distributed.
 This means they are expected to be normally distributed with a mean of 0 standard deviation of \(\sigma\), or more specifically, \(\sigma \mathbf{I}\), which refers to constant variance and a covariance of zero between residuals.